Each Monday in October I’ll give you some Halloween makeup inspiration!

 I lined the outer corner of my lower lash line and my entire upper lash line with a deep purple pencil eyeliner.
 Then, I brushed black mascara onto my upper and lower lashes.
-On the outer corners of my eyelids I dabbed on some Lime Crime Diamond Crushers Iridescent Lip Topper in Trip.
+On the outer corners of my eyelids, I dabbed on some Lime Crime Diamond Crusher Lip Gloss in Trip.
 Yes, it is a lip gloss, but sometimes you need to be inventive with your products to get just the right look.
-I extended this iridescent purple color out into a wing and then used that wing as a guide to apply my crystals.
+I extended this iridescent purple color out into a wing and then used that wing as a guide to applying my crystals.
 More on that in a minute.

 After using the Lime Crime Diamond Crushers Lip Topper in unconventional ways, I did apply it to my lips. 🙂

 To complete the look, I applied the pale blue and lavender crystals.
 These crystals are specifically safe for makeup use.
 They are self-adhesive, but I recommend and did use eyelash glue to adhere them to my skin.
 The self-adhesive didn’t do a very good job and the crystals wouldn’t have stayed in place without the eyelash glue.